 5. You're Using a Deodorant

-If you talk to a tech person about your computer screen being dark, the very first question they’ll ask is whether the power is on.
+If you talk to a tech person about your computer screen is dark, the very first question they'll ask is whether the power is on.
 This seems obvious, but many people are left embarrassed when they realize they never hit the POWER button.
 Excessive sweating with deodorant is a little like this.

-Underarm odor is caused when bacteria mixes with your sweat, and deodorant works to kill these bacteria.
-It doesn’t, however, do much in the sweating department.
-If you’re using a deodorant rather than an antiperspirant, it’s no wonder your sweating hasn’t ceased.
+Underarm odor is caused when bacteria mixes with your sweat, and the deodorant works to kill these bacteria.
+It doesn't, however, do much in the sweating department.
+If you're using a deodorant rather than an antiperspirant, it's no wonder your sweating hasn't ceased.